gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_vgrecorder.md

 ## How to Record Sensor Data

+In order to record sensor data, a {% include tooltip.html tooltip="SensorAvatar" text="sensor avatar" %} needs to be created (see [Avatar Types](avatars.1.0.0.html#avatar-types)).

-Pressing the _Recording Key_ during play will toggle between starting and stopping the recording of an interaction sequence.
+If _Recording Mode_ is "MANUAL", pressing the _Recording Key_ during play will toggle between starting and stopping the recording of an interaction sequence.
+If _Recording Mode_ is "RECORD_ON_PLAY" recording will kickoff immediately once play starts.

 After a recording is finished, a file with the recorded data will be written, named after the provided _Recording Filename_.
 In the current implementation of VG_Recorder, the recording will be **attached** to the same file, so if you want to separate and keep multiple recordings, you have to rename them.

-In order to record an interaction sequence:
-* press the _Recording Key_ key once,
-* do some interactions in your scene,
-* press the _Recording Key_ another time.
+If however _Replay From Memory_ is ticked, then the recorded data will not be written to a file but kept in the memory.

 {% include tip.html content="To make the VG_Recorder react appropriately to keyboard input, the Unity Editor needs to be in focus (by mouse click on the game window once)." %}